File Formats

 Diff Selection

 Setlist diff selection compares current and previous files of the same type.
 The comparison removes non-signal content before comparing presets, including names, metadata, and color fields.
 Presets are selected when loudness-affecting signal content differs.
-This feature is implemented by the legacy Helix utility and surfaced through --diff-input and the GUI diff button.
+This feature is implemented by the Line 6 utility modules and surfaced through --diff-input and the GUI diff button.